 Ecommerce personalization seeks to replicate that kind of one-to-one experience.
 In its most sophisticated form, it crafts behavioral triggers and contextual data into marketing messages that are appropriate to each customer’s stage in the lifecycle and purchase journey.
 So first-time buyers are treated differently to loyal customers, website browsers differently to cart abandoners etc.

-In a nutshell, personalization is about tailoring the experience at every customer touchpoint, from the tactics you deploy to the type of marketing messages you serve, when you serve it and on which channel.
+In a nutshell, eCommerce personalization is when you deliver personalized experiences at every touchpoint, from the tactics you deploy to the type of marketing messages you serve, when you serve it and on which channel.

 - Email content that updates dynamically at the moment of open to display the most relevant content at that moment in time.